 ADUs provide modest infill housing options in neighborhoods across the state where a mix of homes are needed near jobs, schools, and transit.
+Sightline has been researching ADU policy since 2012, and in the past three Washington legislative sessions we have worked with legislators on ADU bills.
 ADUs alone will not solve the state's housing shortage.
 But they are the gentlest way communities can add relatively affordable homes that offer lower income families more choices and allow seniors to age in place.